realmagicgreen/magicgreen11ty/src/content/articles/2018-05-21-flax-is-a-superfood.md

 ---
-name: Flax is a superfood
+title: Flax is a superfood
 subtitle: Nutritional powerhouses flax or linseed are packed with fiber, omega-3, vitamins, and antioxidants.
-description: Flax seeds are nutritional powerhouses.
-They're absolutely packed with fiber, omega-3 fatty acids, B vitamins, antioxidants, and cancer-fighting lignans.
-Flaxseed contains 75 to 800 times more lignans than other plant foods.
-We only need a few teaspoons of seeds a day to benefit from their healthfulness.
-You can eat them raw, grind them and adding them to salads, soups or to your baking mix.
+description: "Flax seeds are nutritional powerhouses.
+They're absolutely packed with fiber, omega-3 fatty acids, B vitamins, antioxidants, and cancer-fighting lignans."
+date: 2018-05-20
+published: true
 category: health
-tags: superfood learning plants wellness
-image: /assets/p/posts/health/flax-is-a-superfood/flax-is-a-superfood.jpg
+tags: [article, superfood, learning, plants, wellness]
+cover_image: ./images/health/flax-is-a-superfood/flax-is-a-superfood.jpg
 show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
 home_slideshow_caption: # lowercase, max 12 digits, including spaces
 flag: # new or other...